-20 This negative reconciliation would emerge because either our forecast is too high or the BGA is too low or a combination of the two.
+&lt;sup>20 This negative reconciliation would emerge because either our forecast is too high or the BGA is too low or a combination of the two.
 The difference between the 2021-22 and 2020-21 net position is one way to calculate the potential reconciliation.
 An alternative way to calculate it is the change in the forecast 2021-22 net position between February 2020 and January 2021 which would be £320 million.
 Both methods arrive at similar results.

-21 Local authorities' mid-year estimates indicate that £927 million was claimed in RHL relief, but we estimate that the automatic application of this relief led to £23 million less being claimed in other reliefs, giving a net reduction of £904 million.
+&lt;sup>21 Local authorities' mid-year estimates indicate that £927 million was claimed in RHL relief, but we estimate that the automatic application of this relief led to £23 million less being claimed in other reliefs, giving a net reduction of £904 million.

-22 An explanation of the NDR rating account can be found in Scottish Government (2019) Non-Domestic Rating Account: 2018-19 (link).
+&lt;sup>22 An explanation of the NDR rating account can be found in Scottish Government (2019) Non-Domestic Rating Account: 2018-19 (link).

-23 The latest estimate on the position of the NDR rating account can be found in Chapter 4.
+&lt;sup>23 The latest estimate on the position of the NDR rating account can be found in Chapter 4.

-2.30 We forecast the amount of revenue collected by local authorities, which is known as the contributable amount.
-The Scottish Government sets the distributable amount, the amount that is redistributed back to local authorities based on our forecasts of the contributable amount.
-The Scottish Government also consider the balance of the pool, which accounts for any forecast errors in previous years.24 The distributable amount is set in the Budget and remains unchanged during the financial year, so the Scottish Government do not need to manage any NDR forecast error during the year.25 In March 2020 as a result of the COVID-19 crisis the Scottish Government made an exceptional change to the NDR distributable amount after the Budget Bill had passed.
+Scottish Government also consider the balance of the pool, which accounts for any forecast errors in previous years.
+The distributable amount is set in the Budget and remains unchanged during the financial year, so the Scottish Government do not need to manage any NDR forecast error during the year.
+In March 2020 as a result of the COVID-19 crisis the Scottish Government made an exceptional change to the NDR distributable amount after the Budget Bill had passed.
 Given the timing of the UK Budget it is possible late changes are made again to the NDR distributable amount, if, for example, the UK Government make changes to NDR in England for 2021-22 resulting in additional funding for the Scottish Government.